Proactive Steps in Protecting Students Using Technology

 No crisis, whether it is large or small, is ever easy to navigate, but using technology will help from start to finish.
 All schools should have an organized, systematic emergency operations plan in place to prepare for, respond to, and recover from any crisis.
 The types of crisis can vary from gang activity affecting members of the school, to a natural disaster, or police activity near school grounds.
 Thoughtful planning and preparation can help ensure the safety of students and staff.

-This article originally appeared in the March/April 2019 issue of Campus Security & Life Safety.
+This article originally appeared in the March/April 2019 issue of Campus Security Today.